shjawale/final-project-restaurant/README.md

 The file which stores all registered users that has encryption ability.

-## The Make an Order Menu with the Make Plate option
+## The Make Order Menu with the Make Plate option
 ![](Images/Screenshots/MakeOrderMakePlate.PNG)

-After selecting the Make Order menu option, it has the `Make Plate`, `Remove Plate` and `Return` options.
+After selecting the `Make Order` menu option, it has the `Make Plate`, `Remove Plate` and `Return` options.
 We then selected the `Make Plate` option which reveals the given selection of Items and their prices to put in a plate and the choice for the user to select.
 We also see incorrect user input which prompts the user to re-enter their choice until it is correct, and once the user is done then we output the current order with all of the current plates and items.

 ## The Remove Plate Option
 ![](Images/Screenshots/RemovePlate.PNG)

-After the user makes a plate they can then choose to remove a plate by choosing which one on the order and it deletes it from the order.
+After the user makes a plate they can then choose to remove a plate by selecting a palte or item on the order and it deletes it from the order while the adjusting the price.

 ## The Extra Options Menu
 ![](Images/Screenshots/ExtraMenu.PNG)